dart-lang/site-www/src/server/google-cloud.md

 server-side Dart code.
 If you _want_ to use App Engine, consider using the [`appengine` package][].

-## Functions Framework for Dart

-The [Dart Functions Framework][] is a Google-sponsored open source FaaS (Function as a Service) project that makes it easy to write Dart functions instead of server applications for handling web requests.
-Using the framework, you can create functions that handle HTTP requests and [CloudEvents][] and deploy them to Google Cloud.

-[Read the documentation][functions docs] to get started.

 [App Engine]: https://cloud.google.com/appengine
 [`appengine` package]: {{site.pub-pkg}}/appengine